ardyn/adsense/README.md

 To display the HTML for an ad, call `Adsense::get('ad_key');` where `'ad_key'` is the array index of your ad.

+Determine whether ads are displayed by setting the `enabled` configuration value to either a boolean value or a closure that returns a boolean value.
+The closure may include parameters.
+Pass the arguments in `Adsense::get('ad_key', [ /* parameters */ ])`.

 ## Extending Blade

 You may create a blade control structure to display an ad with `@adsense('ad_key')` rather than `{{ Adsense::get('ad_key') }}`.